This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Remember you can use this code for a discount on your first Airbnb stay

 Then it was onto my second (and last) overnight bus trip.
 I was pleasantly surprised by DC.
-There’s so many amazing free attractions, but my personal favourites were the American History Museum and Smithsonian Zoo (one word: pandas).
-Another recurring theme of this trip was the amount of free tours I did.
-No shame, they’re fantastic!
+There are so many amazing free attractions, but my personal favourites were the American History Museum and Smithsonian Zoo (one word: pandas).
+Another recurring theme of this trip around America was the number of fantastic free tours I did.
 In DC, I did the National Mall Tour and learned so much about the city and American history.

-Next stop was charming Charleston.
-Once again I had to turn to Couchsurfing because as it turned out, there weren’t a lot of hostel options in the South.
+The next stop on this trip around America was charming Charleston.
+Once again I had to turn to Couchsurfing because as it turns out, there aren’t a lot of hostel options in the South.
 I had one full day to explore Charleston and loved what I saw.
-It’s easy to see why it’s known as one of the best cities in the States.
+It’s easy to see why it’s one of the best cities in the United States.
 I did a free tour, had lunch and sweet tea with my Couchsurfing host, and then spent the afternoon wandering.
 She also took me to Folly Beach the next morning before I headed off.

 I continued onto Savannah, which was just as charming as Charleston.
 Southern towns sure are pretty (and hot, even in autumn).
 I didn’t do a lot with my time in Savannah, but I did do a walking tour and took a lot of house photos.

-WHERE I STAYED: La Quinta Inn.
+Where to stay in Savannah: La Quinta Inn.
 A cheap but clean hotel located out of the city centre, which is an easy public bus ride away.
-This hotel next door has much better reviews, but is a little bit more expensive.
+This hotel next door has much better reviews but is a little bit more expensive.

-WHERE I STAYED: Casa Yallaha Hostel, which has sadly closed.
-It looks like Pirate Haus Inn is the best alternative budget option.
+Where to stay in St Augustine: Casa Yallaha Hostel, which has sadly closed.
+It looks like the Pirate Haus Inn is the best alternative budget option.

 I headed north again after St Augustine to Atlanta.
 Another location used in many TV shows and movies, I didn’t know what to expect from Atlanta.
 I wouldn’t say it’s my favourite American city, and it didn’t have a lot of cheap accommodation options, but it does have some interesting attractions.
 I particularly enjoyed the World of Coca Cola, the Martin Luther King Jr Historic Site and my morning spent on an Atlanta Movie Tour.